 It is always said that there is high level of the trade complementarity between China and CEEC.
 Based on the merchandise trade complementarity index by UNCTADSTAT, it can be seen that the level of the trade complementarity between China and V4 is at the medium level.
 As Table 9 shows, in the last 13 years, the trade complementarity index between China and Hungary remains the same at 0.5, it also applies to the trade between China and Poland.
-The complementarity index between China and Czech Republic increased from 0.5 in 2000 to 0.6 in 2012, it means that the trade profile between China and Slovakia experienced ups and down, it went up from 0.4 to 0.6 in the period of 2000-2008, then it went down to 0.5 after 2009.
+The complementarity index between China and Czech Republic increased from 0.5 in 2000 to 0.6 in 2012, it means that the trade profile between China and Czech Republic becomes more compatible.
+The complementarity index between China and Slovakia experienced ups and down, it went up from 0.4 to 0.6 in the period of 2000-2008, then it went down to 0.5 after 2009.